otagoedna/eDNA_Workshop_Nov_2019/registration_info.md

 ## Submit Abstracts

+We welcome abstracts from researchers at all levels.
+Presentations will be twenty minutes.
+If all speaking slots fill up, we may create a poster session in order to hear about as much research as possible.

-To submit your abstract, click on the following link:
+To submit your abstract, you can click on the following link, or [just email it to me directly](mailto:hugh.cross@otago.ac.nz).
+Be sure to include the title, and all co-author names and institutions.

 [**Abstract Submission Link**](https://easychair.org/conferences/?conf=edna2019)